-The service bwDataArchive provides archival storage for research and other public institutions in the state of Baden-Wuerttemberg, the Helmholtz association and European data infrastructures.
+The service bwDataArchive provides archival storage for research and other public institutions in the state of Baden-Württemberg, the Helmholtz association and European data infrastructures.
+The service is not an online storage system rather an archive!
 Data is stored in technical infrastructure of the Karlsruhe Institute of Technology (KIT) and comprises trustworthy large data storage for a period of ten years and more.
 The service enables a qualified implementation of the recommendation of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) regarding the safeguarding and storing of research data.

 User registration: https://www.rda.kit.edu/bwDA

-Within the 'bwDataArchiv' project, technologies for a structured, reliable and secure long-term storage of more than an Exabyte have been developed and deployed to be used until 2020 and will be expanded further.
+Within the 'bwDataArchiv' project, technologies for a structured, reliable and secure long-term storage of more than an Exabyte have been developed and deployed.
+The project has been promoted till 2020 and will be further extended.

 The service bwDataArchive addresses among others, these questions:

 - How to simplify the data storage and archiving process for a non IT confident scientific community?

 - Which safety-related aspects are important for the long-term storage?

 - How to efficiently ensure the data integrity of hundreds of Petabytes of data?

 The 'bwDataArchiv' project was supported by the Ministry of Science, Research and the Arts Baden-Württemberg and it cooperates with DFG project RADAR, the state projects bwDataInMotion (bwDIM) and bwDataDiss, with many different scientific communities, and also with the international projects EUDAT, the Human Brain Project (HBP) and the LHC Computing Grid (WLGC).